mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 ## By the Numbers

 I had this original idea of just drawing a single portrait each day for a year using my iPad and the Paper app.
-When I zipped past that milestone I decided another year wouldn't be that big a deal and ultimately completed well over 800 finished drawings.
+When I zipped past that milestone I decided another year wouldn't be that big a deal and ultimately completed {{ site.categories.paperfaces | size }} finished drawings.

 <figure>
   <img src="{{ site.url }}/images/paperfaces-volunteer-tweet.jpg" alt="Favstar.fm tweet screenshot">